Ultimate Guide to Asilah, Morocco: Things to Do & Where to Stay

 In general, I found that shop owners here have a less aggressive sales approach compared to other cities in Morocco.

-On the edges of the medina you will find ramparts which protect the town from the roughness of the Atlantic Ocean.
+On the edges of the medina, you will find ramparts that protect the town from the roughness of the Atlantic Ocean.

 A beautiful spot to come watch the waves in daylight or enjoy the sunset is the stone pier, the Krikia, on the south of the medina.